SofiaMNC/SofiaMNC/README.md

 - 👩🏽‍💻 I’m currently working on releasing a new mobile app
 - 🌱 I’m currently learning Flutter and Vapor
-- 👯 I’m looking to collaborate on mobile accessibility and ML projects, ideally both combined (ML for accessibility on mobile)
+- 👯 I’m looking to collaborate on health and fitness projects in the mobile sphere
 - ⚡ Fun fact: I am a mermaid 🧜🏼‍♀️

 _______